VirtualGamePad

 Android

-Grab the latest APK from the releases page and install it on your phone.
+Or, grab the latest APK from the releases page and install it on your phone.

 Linux